Program Guidance

 Students who choose to attend postgraduate training programs prior to beginning service in the National Health Service Corps Scholarship Program must meet a set of requirements.

-Submit a complete postgraduate training request on time.
-Otherwise, you may be in breach of your NHSC contract.
+- Physicians: Failing to submit a timely and complete postgraduate training request may result in a breach of your NHSC contract.

 If eligible to pursue postgraduate training, we expect you to start after graduation on or around July 1.